The Rev. David Martin Hanke

 Restoration Peeps.
 We call them Restos.
 I never thought I could have so much fun being a pastor.

-Ben and Jerry’s ‘Chubby Hubby‘ Pretzels, peanut butter, chocolate.
+Ben and Jerry’s ‘Chubby Hubby’.
+Pretzels, peanut butter, chocolate.
+Frozen.
 Are you kidding me?

-Longhorn Football Some years you have Colt McCoy.
+Longhorn Football.
+Some years you have Colt McCoy.
 Some years you have Case.
-There is no bigger stage.
+Austin was a fun place to spend my 20s.

 “To insure the greatest efficiency in the dart, the harpooners of this world must start to their feet out of idleness, and not out of toil.”

-I alphabetize my books by author.
+All of my bookshelves are alphabetized by author.
 Interpret what this means about me as you will.

-Life is always feels very full but never boring.
+Life always feels very full but never boring.
 And I always have time for a conversation about Jesus, really hard questions, heartache, and hope.
 Those conversations are what I do.
+I hope I get to have one with you.

 “At present, we do not yet see everything in subjection to Him.
 BUT WE SEE HIM…” (Hebrews 2:8-9) That’s it.
 That’s my whole theology and understanding of life.
 We endure to the end, in the power of the Spirit, waiting for Jesus to make all things new, to the glory of God.